Greece › Mainland Greece Best Places

 The most common forms of visitor transport to and from Delphi are bus tours and private vehicles.
 The only other way in and out is by bus.

-- Bus: The main bus route runs back and forth from Athens, leaving Athens from the Kifissos bus station.
-Buses are plentiful along this rout, and details are easier to follow at the Fokida KTEL Bus Station website.
+- Bus: The main bus route runs back and forth from Athens, leaving Athens from Bus Station B at Liosion.
+Buses are plentiful along this route, and details are easier to follow at the Fokida KTEL Bus Station website.
 Travelers wishing to travel from Delphi to Meteora or Olympia will have to make at least one transfer: For Olympia, take a Patra-bound bus (change in Itea on the same ticket).
 In Patra walk 550m northeast from the arrival bus terminal on the port (corner Gerokostopoulou and Othonos & Amalias) to the Pyrgos bus station.
 From Pyrgos take a local bus or train to Olympia (see Olympia entry).

 For Meteora, take a bus to Amfissa (via Itea) and swap for a bus to Lamia.
 From Lamia you can either train it (from Leianokladi) to Kalambaka, or bus it via Trikala.